rolandjlevy/css-conic-gradient-spinner-pattern-wave/README.md

 # Spinner pattern wave 🍃

-Experimenting with CSS to create an interactive pattern.
+Experimenting with CSS animation to create an interactive pattern.

-### How is works
+### How it works ⚙️
 - The grid is made up of spinning circles or spinners
 - Each spinner uses a conic-gradient background to make a 4-quartered circle
 - Each 360 degree rotation goes from transitions from 0 to 1 in opacity